nshiab/simple-data-analysis/README.md

 - 22,051,025 rows
 - 441,020,500 data points

-Thanks to DuckDB, **simple-data-analysis@3.0.0** really shines with big files.
+Thanks to DuckDB, **simple-data-analysis** really shines with big files.
 It's the fastest option.

 ![A chart showing the processing duration of multiple scripts in various languages](./assets/big-file.png)